"I asked the Zebra, are you black with white stripes?

 By designer Carol A.L.
 Martin, this tartan design adds a touch of imaginary whimsy to the stark black and white of a zebra pattern.

-To see Zoe, a "golden" or "white" zebra, a rare colouration that is not a result of albinism, click the zebra mother and baby.
+To see Zoe, a "golden" or "white" zebra, a rare colouration that is not a result of albinism, click the zebra mother and her "polka dot" baby.